satoshi-block/descodeuses/README.md

 - http://localhost:8080

-G/ Once jenkins starts for the first time, it requires an admninistrator password ...
+G/ Once jenkins starts for the first time, it requires an administrator password ...
 At this stage, find a way to retrieve this password inside the container
 - Tips : Use docker exec -ti.... command to log into the container

 ## Exercise II

-A/ Submit the folder containing your dockerfile to Github repository : https://github.com/rovland/descodeuses.git
+A/ Submit the folder containing your dockerfile to GitHub repository : https://github.com/rovland/descodeuses.git
-- Tips : Use GitHub Desktop application for winidows or directly use git command line such as git clone, git commit -m, git push
+- Tips : Use GitHub Desktop application for windows or directly use git command line such as git clone, git commit -m, git push

 ## Exercise III